 If not, clarifying means using a non-sulfate cleanser to get rid of product build-up.

 It’s normally used for people who do not use shampoo in their hair-washing routine.

-Clarifying your hair will allow it to ‘breathe’ and removing the build-up of oil, product or dirt from your scalp can really be a game-change for hair with protein overload.
+Clarifying your hair will allow it to ‘breathe’ and removing the build-up of oil, product, or dirt from your scalp can really be a game-changer for hair with protein overload.

 The reason for this is that once you clarify, water is once again able to penetrate your hair whereas before it might have been blocked by product-build up.

 You don’t need to go out and buy a super fancy shampoo to clarify.
 The best method I know is to use apple cider vinegar.